grafana/faro-web-sdk/packages/core/README.md

 - `pushError` - is a method to push an error/exception to the agent.
 It accepts a mandatory `message` parameter and an optional one where you can set:

-  - `forcePush` - a flag for enforcing event push even if the event is identical to the previous one.
+  - `skipDedupe` - a flag for enforcing event push even if the event is identical to the previous one.
   - `stackFrames` - an array of stack frames.
 Defaults to parsing `error.stack` if present.
   - `type` - the type of exception.
 Default value: `error.name` or `"error"`.